 - On the average Australian household, one in five shopping bags of food ends up in the bin, costing each household between $2,000 - $2,500 per year!5

 Why should I recycle my food scraps?

-Composting food scraps at home, or using council collection services can:
+Composting food scraps at home or using composting collection services run by councils can:

-- improve the structure, fertility and health of soils
+- improve the structure, fertility, and health of soils, and